-- English language role plays, e.g. giving directions to α lost visitor. - Social science case studies, e.g. a farmer, a businessperson, a foreign investor and an ecologist discuss a new hydro-electric power plan.
+- English language role plays, e.g. giving directions to a lost visitor. - Social Studies case studies, e.g. a farmer, a business man, a foreign investor and an ecologist discuss a new hydro-electric scheme.

 Case studies and problem solving